Igor-Losev/deadem/packages/deadem/README.md

 ## Contents

 - [Installation](#installation)<br/>
-  Install for Node.js or use the browser bundle.
+  Install from npm or use the browser bundle.
 - [Quick start](#quick-start)<br/>
   Minimal example to parse a Deadlock demo file.
 - [Examples](#examples)<br/>